For quite some time, the Lone Star State has unfortunately been known as the car accident capital of America.

 Today, we’ll look at the numbers and try to highlight the most-interesting and revealing statistical information regarding car accidents in the state of Texas*.
 If you have questions or wish to add anything, please leave a comment below.

-- A total of 40,200 people were killed in car accidents on U.S. roadways in 2016, according to the NSC.
+- When it comes to national numbers, a total of 40,200 people were killed in car accidents on U.S. roadways in 2016, according to the NSC.

 - A total of 518,577 car accidents were reported in Texas in 2015.